Delphant/EntertainMe/README.md

 - **Backend:** Python with Flask
 - **Database:** PostgreSQL

+## Features
+* Account creation with input validation
+* User authentication with automatic refreshing tokens
+* Main page with title recommendations and ratings colorized by genre
+* Customizable watchlist
+* Title page
+  * Title information with actors, genre, rating, and description
+  * Adding/deleting from the user's watchlist
+  * Viewing user reviews
+  * Writing reviews with ratings
+  * Similar title recommendations based on the selected title
+* Search functionality based on alphabetic order
+* App-wide error handling with toasts

 ## Design Process
 The design phase started our course CS620 Info Analysis and System Design.
 Our objective for this six-week course was to develop a capstone idea and design how the system would function.
 For our documentation, we simulated the cost analysis as if the project would go on to be a finished product.
-Our project development followed an agile workflow approach, which involved weekly meetings to present deliverables and decide on the next steps to be taken.
+Following CS620 came CS670 where we had six weeks to implement our design and each split off to work on sections of the application.
+Our project development followed an agile workflow approach, which involved weekly meetings to present deliverables and decide on the following steps.

 ### Architecture